moses-mbaga/semo/docs/ARCHITECTURE.md

 - `PagingController` instances are stored in state to allow consistent paging per feed (global lists, by genre, by platform).
 - Handlers load pages on demand and append results to the active controller.

-## Caching

-- A `cacheTimer` in state (created by cache handlers) periodically invalidates or refreshes computed/cached data.
-- On bloc `close()`, the timer is cancelled to avoid leaks.
-- Currently defaults to 12 hours, but can be adjusted in `handlers/cache_handlers.dart`.

 ## Error Handling

 - Handlers catch and map exceptions to `state.error` and clear relevant loading flags.